How important is employee belonging?

-Outside of work, it’s quite easy to avoid situations in which you don’t feel like you belong.
-It's relatively easier to cultivate a life that doesn’t include people or situations that make you feel uncomfortable or excluded.
-Moreover, if you find do yourself at an event where you don’t feel comfortable, you generally don’t have to wait long until you can politely excuse yourself.
+Outside of work, it’s pretty easy to avoid situations where you don’t feel like you belong.
+It's relatively easier to cultivate a life that doesn’t include people or situations that make you uncomfortable or excluded.
+Moreover, if you find yourself at an event where you don’t feel comfortable, you generally don’t have to wait long until you can politely excuse yourself.

 Unfortunately, the same cannot be said for the workplace.
-If you don’t feel comfortable at work, it’s a lot harder to simply pick up and move on.
+If you don’t feel comfortable at work, it’s much harder to pick up and move on.
 It can take months of diligent applications and interviews to land another job, and the whole process takes energy and time - two resources many employees are already short on.

 All of this means that people get stuck in workplaces that don’t work for them.
-For five days of every week, they diligently wake up when their alarm rings and commute to a place where they will spend most of their waking hours feeling uncomfortable and out-of-place.
-The ongoing pandemic hasn't really changed this status quo, either.
+For five days every week, they diligently wake up when their alarm rings and commute to a place where they will spend most of their waking hours feeling uncomfortable and out of place.
+The pandemic didn't really change this status quo, either.
 Remote work may remove the physical element of exclusion from employees' daily lives, but the feeling of "not belonging" can poison even digital interactions.

 Not only is this a terrible situation for employee wellbeing, but it’s also not good for the company either.